Antisocial (Ed Sheeran and Travis Scott song)

 "Antisocial" is a song by English singer-songwriter Ed Sheeran and American rapper and singer Travis Scott.
-It was released on 12 July 2019 through Asylum and Atlantic Records, along with "South of the Border", as the sixth and seventh singles respectively from Sheeran's compilation album, No.6 Collaborations Project (2019).
+It was released on 12 July 2019 through Asylum and Atlantic Records, along with "South of the Border", as the sixth and seventh singles respectively from Sheeran's fourth studio album, No.6 Collaborations Project (2019).

 Promotion

 "Antisocial" was announced to be the seventh track from No.6 Collaborations Project.
 On 11 July 2019, Sheeran announced that the song as the next single from the album and that its music video would be released on 12 July.

 Music video

 The music video for the song was released on 12 July 2019, along with the lyric video.
 The video was directed by Dave Meyers and written by Matt Walton.
 In the video Sheeran and Scott played a number of different characters in different scenes that referenced films such as Kill Bill, The Mask, The Birds, The Martian, Edward Scissorhands, and Pulp Fiction.